Barack Obama Male Leadership Academy: History

 In 2018 Obama swapped buildings with New Tech High School, with the latter now occupying B. F. Darrell while Obama now occupied the A. Maceo Smith campus, where Obama has the potential to increase its enrollment.

 Admissions

 A prospective student needs to meet entrance requirements before being considered for admission.
 He must have sufficient grade point averages in the core classes and score within the fortieth percentile in his examinations, such as the State of Texas Assessment of Academic Readiness (STAAR) or the Iowa Tests of Basic Skills (ITBS).
 If a prospective student meets the requirements, he will take an examination measuring his writing and mathematics skills.

 Academics

-Obama offers classes in Spanish, Mandarin Chinese, Latin, and robotics.
+Obama offers classes in German, Spanish, and robotics.
 8th grade students have "accelerated curriculum" schedules.
 All students have access to pre-Advanced Placement classes.
 Students are expected to maintain an average of 85 and above.
 All students are required to attend Saturday Academy once a month for enrichment and academic support.